itsadhin/Monte_CarloSimulation/README.md

 ### pi.c

 Does the same thing as pi.py but faster py.py takes 35seconds to calculate pi for 1million steps while c does 1 billion steps in 18 seconds, maybe my python code may not be that memory efficient if so completly on me :)

+### random_walk_1D.py

+Classic drunk man problem with steps -1 and 1 and the average of square of the displacement is directly propertional to the Number of steps taken